studio-asd/pkg/srun/README.md

 The motivation to create the service runner coming from our usecase of running a large Go monolith on top of VM using `systemd`.
 Inside the applications, we have a lot of modules with some backgrund processes that we called `service`.
 Previously we are trying to manage all of the services one by one, and with this our code complexity bloats.
 After sometime we decided to create a `service operator` package on top of our services to reduce the code complexity.

-By using this package, it doesn't mean you don't need to manage the state and correctness inside your own package or `service`.
+By using this package, it doesn't mean you won't need to manage the states and correctness inside your own package or `service`.
 You still to maintain them by correctly use all the functions provided by this package.
 For example, to shutdown a http server you still need to call `http.Server{}.Shutdown()` inside the `Stop` method.

 ## Requirements